Bianco Brothers Manufacturing website redesign preview

 What surfaced during the audit

-• Services weren’t organized clearly
+• Services and capabilities were not organized clearly

-• Legacy messaging hid modern strengths
+• Legacy-focused messaging downplayed modern strengths

 Methods